blitzarx1/wisdom-fort/README.md

 ## TODO

 Server:
-- [ ] Limit number of tokens per ip, to prevent exploting the system by not providing token to challenge request and getting new token => lowest difficulty
-- [ ] Implement ttl for challenges.
-Clear them after some time.
-And incr token limit per ip.
-Add ttl to challenge response contract.
-- [ ] Use opts pattern for server configuring ttl for challenges, token limit per ip, port,
 - [ ] Graceful shutdown with ctx
 - [ ] Pack logger into ctx
+- [ ] Use opts pattern for server configuring ttl for challenges, token limit per ip, port,
 - [ ] Refactor logging maybe with ctx like tracing
 - [ ] Tests